php-fig-rectified/fig-rectified-standards/Tabs-vs-Spaces.md

 SHIFT+TAB for decrementing indentation made of spaces does not work in every editor around there (for example, Aptana 2 does not handle it by default, you would have to add a plugin for that probably) - if we start to make this an IDE war.
 So in the end it's just so much easier everywhere to use a single char here.

+Also, often times, you find the need to open/edit a file without the space-handling IDE, e.g. when using a GIT diff viewer or some other tool that does not have te full IDE spectrum.
+In those cases, if you only want to add something pretty quick, the programs force you to type 4x the amount and to hit the keyboard space-key like crazy.
+Using tab is supported across all applications and programs - and works as expected.

+### Details
 A more detailed list [here](http://base.thomashigginbotham.com/tabs-vs-spaces-why-is-there-a-debate/).

 ## Pro Arguments for Spaces?